fenago/chatbots-development/md/Lab_5.md

 Let\'s now build the SMS platform interface for the chatbot.
-To bear with the complexity, let us do this in two steps.
-First, let us build a bot to simply send SMS text messages to a mobile number.
+Let us build a bot to simply send SMS text messages to a mobile number.
 This could be a message concerning the status of a train arriving at a station or the next train to a certain destination from a given station.
-Second, we will build a two-way chatbot that can receive messages from users and respond to them appropriately.
 To do this, we will use a service called Twilio.
 Twilio is a developer platform for communications enabling developers to add messaging, voice, and video capabilities to their software.
 We will explore how we can build notification bots and